Notes to Self

 # targets which are NOT files

-.PHONY: all venv run clean
+.PHONY: help venv run test clean build

 # venv is a shortcut target

-venv: $(VENV)/bin/activate
+venv: $(VENV)/bin/activate ## Activate the venv

 $(VENV)/bin/activate: requirements.txt